You can get a car accident report in person or by submitting a request to the Georgia Department of Highway Safety (GDOT).

 - Written correspondence from the insurer or at-fault party

-Your lawyer may be able to utilize other pieces of information than those listed above.
+A lawyer from our team may be able to utilize other pieces of information than those listed above.

 Bader Scott Injury Lawyers Can Build Your Personal Injury Case